European-Unified-ID/EUID-docs/docs/guides/integration-mobile-client-side.md

 - Automatically refreshes the token as required while your app is open.

 :::tip
 You can pass the user’s <Link href="../ref-info/glossary-uid#gl-personal-data">personal data</Link> to the EUID mobile SDK either hashed or unhashed.
-If you pass the DII unhashed, the SDK hashes it for you.
-If you want to pass the DII to the SDK already hashed, you must normalize it before hashing.
+If you pass the personal data unhashed, the SDK hashes it for you.
+If you want to pass the personal data to the SDK already hashed, you must normalize it before hashing.
 For details, see [Normalization and Encoding](../getting-started/gs-normalization-encoding.md).
 :::

-### Format Examples for DII
+### Format Examples for Personal Data

-The SDK encrypts the hashed DII before sending it to the EUID service.
+The SDK encrypts the hashed personal data before sending it to the EUID service.

-You can invoke the `generateIdentity` method using any of the four accepted formats for DII, for any specific user.
-The DII format might vary per user, but you can only send one value per user.
+You can invoke the `generateIdentity` method using one of the two accepted formats for personal data, for any specific user.
+The personal data format might vary per user, but you can only send one value per user.

-The following examples demonstrate the different ways that you can configure the EUID mobile SDK and list the requirements for the DII passed into the SDK:
+The following examples demonstrate the different ways that you can configure the EUID mobile SDK and list the requirements for the personal data passed into the SDK:

 - Email, Unhashed
 - Email, Normalized and Hashed
-- Phone Number, Unhashed
-- Phone Number, Normalized and Hashed

 If the `generateIdentity` method is called multiple times, the EUID mobile SDK uses the most recent configuration values.